Morphew Hearing: More Details Shared About Alleged Tranquilizer Dart In Suzanne Morphew Disappearance

 On the morning of May 10, Barry said he saw his wife sleeping in bed, and told investigators he was confident she was there because he saw a lump and heard her snoring.

-Barry left around 5 a.m. that morning for his job in Broomfield, but was asked about a detour he took that seemed odd to investigators.READ MORE: Denver Voters To Decide On Potential & Controversial National Western Center Arena
+Barry left around 5 a.m. that morning for his job in Broomfield, but was asked about a detour he took that seemed odd to investigators.READ MORE: Camping Ban Ordinance Fails To Pass In Aurora City Council

 Grusing said he turned left on Highway 50 instead of right, which Barry said he did to go look at a bull elk’s antlers and that it was with a herd of cows.